 DFDS sail up to 7 crossings per week with a sailing duration of 16 hours 30 minutes for Amsterdam IJmuiden to Newcastle.
-The average price this week for a car and two people return is £143 per person.

 The city was founded by the Romans.
 They built the first bridge over the River Tyne and named it Pons Aelius.
 In the 19th century Newcastle became the forefront of the industrial innovation.
 Nowadays it is the the forefront of technical innovation, leisure and culture.

 Wander down to the transformed waterfront, the Quayside, now lined with stylish hotels, designer bars, restaurants and public art.
 The Gateshead Millennium Bridge, a work of art in itself, arches across the Tyne to link the City to Gateshead Quays and the Baltic Centre for Contemporary Art.